aeternity/protocol/serializations.md

 ]
 ```

-The payload is a serialized signed channel offchain transaction.
+The payload is a serialized signed channel offchain transaction or is empty.

 #### Channel slash transaction
 ```